Mayo older Americans normative studies: Factor analysis of an expanded neuropsychological battery

 Digital Object Identifier (DOI)

 Greenaway, Melanie C.; Smith, Glenn E.; Tangalos, Eric G.; Geda, Yonas E.; and Ivnik, Robert J., "Mayo older Americans normative studies: Factor analysis of an expanded neuropsychological battery" (2009).
-Neurology Articles.
+Neurology.
 441.